Guineans Elect President In Test Vote For Democracy - UrduPoint

 Guineans Elect President In Test Vote For Democracy

-The poll on Sunday also follows months of political unrest in Guinea, where mass protests against a Conde third term, from October last year, have left dozens of people dead in a security-forces crackdown.
+It also follows months of political unrest in the poor West African nation, where mass protests against a Conde third term that first erupted in October last year have left dozens of people dead in a crackdown by security forces.

 Conde pushed through a new constitution in March, arguing that it would modernise the country.
-But the move also controversially allowed him to bypass a two-term limit for presidents.
+But the move controversially allowed him to bypass a two-term limit for presidential terms.

-After decades as an opposition activist, Conde became Guinea's first democratically-elected president in 2010 and won re-election in 2015.
+After decades as an opposition activist, Conde became Guinea's first democratically-elected president in 2010 and won again in 2015.

 Rights groups have become increasingly critical of the president, however, accusing him of veering towards authoritarianism.